C0NNECTIONTERMINATED/dogcatt/README.md

+name(s):my name is mike - any nickname for michael/mike (except mikey, michelle or michaela) is fine^^

 facts: i'm autistic and easily overwhelmed so please refrain from asking too many questions at once

 my hyperfixations: fnaf(mostly) and sally face‼️‼️ i could yap abt them all day